 Understand me.
-There was no protection and nothing in the catechism to tell them no. I tried to tell Reverend Father.
-I hoped if we could learn our letters somehow some day you could make your way.
+There was no protection and nothing in the catechism to letters somehow some day you could make your way.
 Reverend Father was full of bravery and said it was what God wanted no matter if they imprisoned him or hunted him down with gunfire for it as they did others who taught us to read.
 He believed we would love God more if we knew the letters to read.
 I don't know that.
 What I know is there is magic in knowing.